KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

       </td>

       <td>
-        The page users see if a tracking link is invalid or has expired.
+        Optional field available only for WhatsApp/SMS & RCS channels.
+Provide the page you want users to see if a tracking link is invalid or has expired.
 You can use CleverTap’s system error page or provide a custom URL to maintain brand consistency even in error scenarios.
 Click _Preview Error Page_ to view and verify the error before the domain becomes active.
       </td>
     </tr>
   </tbody>